 Dining and drinking are what majorly constitute nightlife in Milan.
 At every bubbling corner of the city, you would find arrays of pubs and restaurants packed up with tourists and locals chatting over random topics.
 Occasionally, there are theatrical events in Milan and concerts that happen on the outskirts of town.

 Navigli is the most sought-after location for aperitivo in Milan.
 Asides its canal, dining is what this area is most famous for.
 Lined up along both sides of the canal, you will find dozens of restaurants and bars that often offer aperitivo once the clock hits 18.00.
 Aperitivo at Navigli costs between €6 to €12.
 If you do not book a table in advance, it may almost be impossible to find a place.
 Two places I often frequent are Maranatha and Long Island because they have a fine variety of food always kept warm over a low-burning fire.
 There are places like Zog where you can enjoy live music while sipping your cocktail, wine, or beer.

 Nightlife in Milan: Colonne di San Lorenzo

 Colonne di San Lorenzo is an old Roman building located in front of the basilica.
 Young adults in Milan gather right in front of this building to drink.
-If you do not intend to drink almost to stupor or find yourself in the midst of clattering teenagers, then this may not be a place for you.
-Maybe I am exaggerating, but my first and only experience of clamour here do not make me wish to want to go back.
+If you do not intend to drink almost to a stupor or find yourself in the midst of clattering teenagers, then this may not be a place for you.
+Maybe I am exaggerating, but my first and only experience of clamour here does not make me wish to want to go back.
 Putting that aside, this is a nice spot if you want to witness some spontaneous group of international or local people drumming with buckets and sticks to entertain the people around.
 There are bars and restaurants around this area as well.